proycon/LaMachine/README.md

 * ``clamservice start clam.config.timbl``
 * ``clamservice start clam.config.colibricore``

-Each webservice will advertise on what port it has been launch and how to access it.
-There is no authentication enabled on these webservices, so do not expose them to the world.
+Each webservice will advertise on what port it has been launched and how to access it.
+There is no authentication enabled on these webservices, so do not expose them to the world!

 Alternatives
 ====================

-If you have no need for a VM or a self-contained environment, and you have proper administrative access to the system, then install our software using the proper package manager, provided we have packages available.
+If you have no need for a VM or a self-contained environment, and you have proper administrative access to the system, then it may be possible to install our software using the proper package manager, provided we have packages
+available:

-* Arch Linux (up to date) -- https://aur.archlinux.org/packages/?SeB=m&K=proycon , these packages are used as the basis of LaMachine
+* Arch Linux (up to date) -- https://aur.archlinux.org/packages/?SeB=m&K=proycon , these packages are used as the basis of LaMachine VM and Docker App, and are freshly pulled from git.
 * Debian/Ubuntu Linux (packages are currently out of date) -- https://qa.debian.org/developer.php?login=ko.vandersloot@uvt.nl
 * Mac OS X (homebrew), missing some sofware (most notably Frog, Colibri Core, and Python bindings)
 * CentOS/Fedora (packages are outdated completely)

-The final alternative is obtaining all software manually (from github or tarballs) and compiling everything yourself.
+The final alternative is obtaining all software sources manually (from github or tarballs) and compiling everything yourself.